josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 Instead, the `ngOnInit()` method pipes the `searchTerms` observable through a sequence of RxJS operators that reduce the number of calls to the `searchHeroes()`, ultimately returning an observable of timely hero search results \(each a `Hero[]`\).

-Here's a closer look at the code.
+Here is a closer look at the code.

 <code-example header="src/app/hero-search/hero-search.component.ts" path="toh-pt6/src/app/hero-search/hero-search.component.ts" region="search"></code-example>

 Each operator works as follows:

-*   `debounceTime(300)` waits until the flow of new string events pauses for 300 milliseconds before passing along the latest string.
-    You'll never make requests more frequently than 300ms.
+*   `debounceTime(300)` waits until the flow of new string events pauses for 300 milliseconds before passing along the latest string. you will never make requests more frequently than 300ms.

 *   `distinctUntilChanged()` ensures that a request is sent only if the filter text changed.